 However, in today's world, a new stress response is widely common in companion dogs.
 If your dog has chronic, long-term anxiety and phobias, chances are he is exhibiting a maladaptive stress response.
 These fear-based conditions are often in the form of aggression, separation anxiety, and storm and/or noise phobia.

-A maladaptive stress response can trigger both physical and emotional disease that can potentially shorten his life and affect his quality of life.
+A maladaptive stress response can trigger both physical and emotional diseases that can potentially shorten his life and affect his quality of life.
 Chronic stress can weaken his immune system, making him prone to different infections.
 It can alter the vital flow of blood through his organs and can trigger compulsive behaviors.

 Signs of Maladaptive Stress Reactions in Dogs